craftercms/docs/source/developers/plugins/studio/plugin-dashboard-example.rst

 |

-Let's take a look at an example of creating a Dashboard plugin in Studio using a project called ``My Site`` created using the **Website Editorial** blueprint.
+Let's take a look at an example of creating a Dashboard plugin in Studio using a project called ``My Editorial`` created using the **Website Editorial** blueprint.

 #.
-The first thing we have to do is to create the folder structure where we will be placing the JS file for our dashboard site plugin.
+The first thing we have to do is to create the folder structure where we will be placing the JS file for our dashboard project plugin.
 We'll follow the convention listed in :ref:`plugin-directory-structure`.
 For our example, PLUGIN_TYPE is ``dashboard`` and the PLUGIN_NAME is ``test-dashboard``

-   In a local folder, create the descriptor file for your site plugin ``craftercms-plugin.yaml`` with the ``plugin.id`` set to ``org.craftercms.plugin.exampletoolbar``, then create the following folder structure:
+   In a local folder, create the descriptor file for your project plugin ``craftercms-plugin.yaml`` with the ``plugin.id`` set to ``org.craftercms.plugin.exampletoolbar``, then create the following folder structure:

    .. code-block:: text
          :caption: *Dashboard Plugin Directory Structure*